Eighth Doctor: Overview

-Despite the fact the Eighth Doctor appeared on television only twice, he is the most prolific of all the Doctors (to date) in terms of number of individual stories published in novel, novella, short story and audio form.
+Despite the fact the Eighth Doctor appeared on television only three times, he is the most prolific of all the Doctors (to date) in terms of number of individual stories published in novel, novella, short story and audio form.
 In 2007, the Eighth Doctor finally made a second appearance (of sorts) within the television series' continuity.
 In the episode "Human Nature" he appears on-screen as a sketch (alongside other incarnations) in the book A Journal of Impossible Things by John Smith.
 In 2008 and 2010 he appeared again as a brief image in "The Next Doctor" and "The Eleventh Hour" along with every other incarnation up to that time.
 In 2010's "The Lodger", he is shown in a flashback with his first, second, third, fourth, ninth and tenth incarnations.
 In 2013's "Nightmare in Silver", he is shown in a flashback along with the Doctor's other incarnations; he is also fleetingly seen running past companion Clara Oswald in the following episode, "The Name of the Doctor", though his face is not shown.
+His likeness is shown in "The Timeless Children" (2020) when the Thirteenth Doctor breaks out of Gallifrey's matrix.

-Later that year, McGann reprised the role for the mini-episode "The Night of the Doctor", a prelude to the show's 50th anniversary special.
+In 2013, McGann reprised the role for the mini-episode "The Night of the Doctor", a prelude to the show's 50th anniversary special.
 This appearance marked the Eighth Doctor's final adventure and his regeneration.
 "The Night of the Doctor" proved popular with fans of the series, some of whom petitioned the BBC to make a spin-off series starring the Eighth Doctor.

+In Big Finish audio drama has various companion who include Charley Pollard, Tamsin Drew, Molly O Sullivan, Liv Chenka and Lucie Miller.

 Personality

-The BBC's official website calls the Eighth Doctor an "effortlessly charming, romantic figure".
-The site states that he is both unguarded about his own background and candid about the future of those he meets, noting the irony in an "open Doctor" remaining such a closed book.
+The BBC's official website describes the Eighth Doctor as an "effortlessly charming, romantic figure."
+It mentions that he is open about his own background and candid about the future of those he meets, highlighting the irony of an "open Doctor" who remains a closed book.

 The Big Finish Productions website describes the Eighth Doctor as "an enthusiastic figure who explores the universe for the sheer love of it", always surviving on the strength of his excellent improvisational skills rather than preparing elaborate plans.
 The site states that he is "passionate, direct, sympathetic and emotionally accessible", but notes that these traits are "balanced by occasional feelings of self-doubt and weariness of his endless battles against evil."

-Discussing "The Night of the Doctor", McGann said, "[Moffat's] instinctive take on the Eighth Doctor was exactly how I'd imagined this character to be, even way back, back in the 90s.
+Discussing "The Night of the Doctor", McGann said, "his instinctive take on the Eighth Doctor was exactly how I'd imagined this character to be, even way back, back in the 90s.
 You know, this... like a bruised nobility.
 I know it sounds wanky now, but... he's decent, but he's compromised.
 He's not a warrior, really, at all.
 There's a pacifist side to him, but he's a realist as well."